ksu-cs-textbooks/cis308/content/1-chapter/1_2-variables.md

 ## Where to Declare

 There are probably a hundred different versions of C compilers.
-Consequently, a program may compile with one compiler (say, on cislinux) but not compile on another (such as when using Visual Studio .NET).
+Consequently, a program may compile with one compiler (say, on cslinux) but not compile on another (such as when using Visual Studio .NET).
 Certain compilers require that variables only be initialized at the beginning of a block
 (a block begins when a brace { is opened).
-Because some compilers have this requirement, please try to uphold this custom in your programs.
+Because some compilers have this requirement, we will uphold this custom in our programs.
 For example, the following is fine:

 ```c
 int main()